Digressive/Remove-MS-Store-Apps/README.md

 Remove-MS-Store-Apps.ps1 -List C:\scripts\w10-21H2-apps-provisioned.txt -L C:\scripts\logs
 ```

-The above command will remove the apps in the specified text file from the running system for all users, and will generate a log file.
+The above command will remove the apps in the specified text file from the running system for all users and will generate a log file.